Affiliate Disclosure

 What this means in practice

-The Automations Guide participates in affiliate programs from companies like HubSpot, Make, n8n, Apollo, Clay, Beehiiv, Smartlead, and Pipedrive — among others.
+The Automations Guide participates in affiliate programs from companies including Make, Apollo, Clay, Beehiiv, Smartlead, and Kit, among others, and we apply to more over time.
 When you click a link to one of these tools and sign up for a paid plan, we may receive a commission from that company.

 That commission does not change your price.
 The tool costs the same whether you find it via this site, Google, or a friend's recommendation.